This page shows you how to create and manage Tags in your Google Kubernetes Engine (GKE) clusters.

 Detach tags from a cluster

-You can detach a tag from a cluster by deleting the tag binding resource attached to the cluster by using the gcloud CLI, Google Cloud console, or the Tags API.
-You must detach tags from all attached resources before you can delete the tag.
+You can detach a tag from a cluster by deleting the tag binding resource attached to the cluster by using the gcloud CLI, the Google Cloud console, or the Tags API.
+If you need to delete a tag, you must first detach from all attached resources.

 gcloud